google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 ## Deliverables
 My project idea focused on enhancing a shading language support in GraphicsFuzz.
-To accomplish the goal, I have enhanced the tool in various aspects which could be elaborated as follow:
+To accomplish the goal, I have improved the tool in various aspects which could be elaborated as follow:

 - [Add support for GLSL Built-In Functions](#add-support-for-glsl-built-in-functions)
 - [Add new ways to generate an opaque expression](#add-new-ways-to-generate-an-opaque-expression)